andrew-edwards/fitting-size-spectra/README.md

 **code/recommend/** - recommended likelihood calculations and resulting plots of data and fitted size spectrum (Figure 6).

 15th May 2017 - corrected a minor error regarding the likelihood function for the MLEbin method when b=-1.
 In practice this should not have any effect.
 See Issue #7.

+12th December 2017 - fully corrected the above point.
+Phil Wallhead correctly pointed out that I had not completely corrected the code for b=-1.
+Again, in practice this should not have any effect (though it would for simulating data with b=-1).
+See Issue #7.